 Alright, now, let’s discuss some quick tips to meet WCAG 2.0.
 WCAG 2.0 has four principles, Perceiveble, operable, understandable and robust.

 In fact, there is not much of fancy stuff involved in these principles and most of it is to write the valid mark up.
 Let’s see some of them:

 For images, one needs to provide meaningful text alternatives and in case there are any decorative images being used, then one should provide null alt attribute so that the assistive technologies would skip them.
 Text alternatives do not only helpful to users with assistive technologies, but also for search engines, users who disable the images or situations where images do not get loaded.

 Further CAPTCHA is commonly used today and one needs to provide alternatives such as audio or logical question based CAPTCHAs.
 We at Yahoo!
-Uses Audio CAPTCHA and you can see examples of using text based CAPTCHA on //india.gov.in
+Uses Audio CAPTCHA and you can see examples of using text based CAPTCHA on http://india.gov.in

 Then to make audio and videos accessible, one should either provide closed captions and in any case if one cannot provide closed captions, a text transcript of the movie should be provided.
 Also, it’s recommended to provide audio descriptions and I think, off late there is a video accessibility law passed in the US.